Illumination and Shadows in Head Rotation: experiments with Denoising Diffusion Models: Denoising Diffusion Models

 Generative sampling is performed through an iterative loop: we start from a purely noisy image $x_T$ and progressively remove noise by means of the denoising network.
 The denoised version of the image at time step $t$ is obtained from Eq.~\ref{eq:x_t_misnus1}.

 Several improvements can be made to this technique.

 A first important point concerns the noise scheduling $\{ \alpha_t \}_{t=1}^T$.
-In \cite{DDPM}, the authors proposed to use linear or quadratic schedules.
-This choice typically exhibits a too steep decrease during the first time steps, that could be problematic for generation.
+In \cite{DDPM}, the authors used linear or quadratic schedules.
+This typically results in a vary steep decrease during the initial time steps, that could be problematic for generation.
 In order to address this issue, alternative scheduling functions that incorporate a more gradual decrease, such as the 'cosine' or 'continuous cosine' schedule, have been proposed in the literature \cite{nichol2021improved}.
-The precise choice of the scheduling function does not seem to matter, provided it shows a nearly linear drop in the middle of the training process and smoother changes around the beginning and the end of the scheduling.
+The precise choice of the scheduling function does not seem to matter, provided it shows a nearly linear behaviour in the middle of the generative process and smoother changes around the beginning and the end of the scheduling.

 Another major issue regards the speedup of the sampling process. that in the original approach was up to one or a few thousand steps.
 Since the generative model approximates the reverse of the inference process, in order to reduce the number of iterations required by the generative model, it could be worth rethinking the inference process.
 This investigation motivated the definition of Denoising Deterministic Implicit Models, explained in the following section.